LuisaConsiglieri/Running_check50/README.md

 # Running_check50
-Creating a check and running it.
+Creating a check and running it (Writing check50 checks).

 (1) Create a git repo.
 Your new repo should live at https://github.com/<user>/<repo>.